thomasbritnell/mlpfinal/README.md

 ---

 ## Model Artifacts
-Trained models are stored in the `models` directory and can be loaded for predictions using Python’s pickle module.
+Trained models are stored in the `root` directory and can be loaded for predictions using Python’s pickle module.

 Example:
 ```python